zeebe-io/enhancements/ZEP000-build-state-on-followers.md

 [drawbacks]: #drawbacks

  * Followers need to do more work.
 Previously, a follower just received a new snapshot and applied the received events to the log.
 Now, a follower replays all events to build the state.
 This might have an impact on performance.
+   * In the POC we saw no performance regression
  * Generally the nodes will consume more resources.
+   * We any way request to provide as much resources as a broker would need to be leader for all partitions

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives